GSA-TTS/all_sorns/README.md

 # Inactive

-This tool was decommissioned September 31, 2024.
-This repository is now read-only and will not be updated.
+**NOTICE: This tool was decommissioned September 31, 2024.
+This repository is now read-only and will not be updated.**

 # 10x - Privacy Dashboard - Phase 4